proteusInstitute/proteus.github.io/workshop2.md

 July 20, 2021

-Zoom link for the morning session
+Zoom link for the open afternoon session

 ### **Who**?

 #### Organizers: